hunterryan0000/Ryans-JPMC-code/java/module-1/week-8/01_File_IO_Reading/exercise/README.md

 ```

 When you complete this part, the `caseSensitiveSearch_LineNumbers` and `caseSensitiveSearch_LineText` tests now pass.

 #### Step Two: Modify program for case-insensitive word search

-Modify the WordSearch program to ask the user if the search should be case sensitive.
+Modify the WordSearch program to ask the user if they want the search to be case-sensitive.

 Here's an example: